apache/maven-build-cache-extension/src/site/markdown/how-to.md

     </input>
 ```

-Implications - builds with different `argLine` will have identical key.
-Validate that is semantically valid.
+Implications - builds with different `argLine` will have an identical key.
+Validate that it is acceptable in terms of artifact equivalency.

-### Plugin property points to directory where only subset of files is relevant
+### Plugin property points to a directory where only a subset of files is relevant

-If plugin configuration property points to `somedir` it will be scanned with default glob.
+If the plugin configuration property points to `somedir`, it will be scanned with the default glob.
 You can tweak it with custom
 processing rule

 ```xml